5KRC1/rice.DaSadWeb/README.md

 ### xinitrc
-Copy the file to your `$HOME`, install xorg-xinit and make sure to uncomment evereything that you might not need (optimus-manager, picom, ...).
+Copy the file to your `$HOME`, install xorg-xinit and make sure to uncomment everything that you might not need (optimus-manager, picom, ...).

 ### bspwm